Fairview Schoolhouse #1/Fairview Consolidated School

 1885-1886 Lizzie Roberts

 The graduating exercises were held on Saturday evening 24 Apr 1886 in Zieglers Hall (part of the Center Point Hotel), Center Point.
-Clara B Custer one (of three) graduates – 1889 becomes teacher at Cassel school and in 1890 at Fairview #1.
+Clara B Custer, one of three graduates, became the teacher at Cassel school in 1889 and in 1890 at Fairview.

 1886-1887 Warren R Rahn